 Pro Tip: Take questions at the end of your presentation, and be prepared to answer all the usuals about your hours, availability, inspection report turnaround time, and rates.

 5. Make the meat of your presentation useful

-Now you may be asking yourself: if I’m not supposed to talk about myself, what do I talk about?
+Now you may ask yourself: if I’m not supposed to talk about myself, what do I talk about?

-The golden rule of real estate presentations is to make sure you make good use of the agents’ time by offering them truly valuable information — news they can use.
+The golden rule of real estate presentations is to use the agents’ time by offering them valuable information — news they can use.
 This will keep them engaged with what you’re saying, and it’s the best way to show your knowledge and expertise instead of just telling them about it.
-Got 20 years of construction experience?
-Show them with some photos of the craziest old house you’ve ever inspected.
-Got a new certification for lead paint inspection?
+Do you have 20 years of construction experience?
+Show them some photos of the craziest old house you’ve ever inspected.
+Do you have a new certification for lead paint inspection?
 Craft your presentation around signs of lead paint to highlight the importance of those credentials.

 The big takeaway here is to remember that your presentation is for them, not you.
-Think of yourself as a teacher delivering an important lesson that you wish all agents and home buyers understood, and you’ll be well on your way to delivering a talk agents will remember.
+Think of yourself as a teacher delivering an important lesson that you wish all agents and home buyers understood, and you’ll be well on your way to delivering a presentation that agents will remember.

 6. Bring lessons to life with props and handouts

 To approach your presentation like a successful teacher, you’ll need to find ways to keep your “students” interested.
 If you’ve ever sat through a dull lecture, you know that droning on without a break is not the way to do this!